dszp/NinjaOne-Scripts/ConnectSecure/README.md

 - Version 0.2.2 - 2024-10-25 - Add support for new -j, user secret, parameter described here -  https://cybercns.atlassian.net/wiki/spaces/CVB/pages/2111242438/How+To+Install+V4+Agent+Using+RMM+Script
 - Version 0.2.3 - 2024-10-25 - Add additional error checking for User Secret, add custom field configuration for it, and add hardcoded override for User Secret as an option
 - Version 0.3.0 - 2024-10-25 - Update documentation at top of script to cover User Secret and provide additional clarifications/details generally.
+- Version 0.3.1 - 2024-10-28 - Update documentation to clarify how to select the User Secret from the ConnectSecure Agent Download page.

 # Platform Version 3
 The [Deploy-ConnectSecure-V3.ps1](https://github.com/dszp/NinjaOne-Scripts/blob/main/ConnectSecure/Deploy-ConnectSecure-V3.ps1) script will attempt to deploy (or remove)  the ConnectSecure Vulnerability Scan Agent to Windows systems.
 Basic usage documentation is below or at the top of the script.